christianwannerstedt/wordpress-variables/README.md

 wordpress-variables
 ===================

-A simple wordpress plugin to register variables and use them in your theme
+A simple wordpress plugin to register variables and use them in your theme.

 ### Installation